asheshcs/asheshcs/README.md

 I work at the intersection of enterprise data platforms and applied GenAI.
-By day I drive platform enablement on a GenAI Platform Team in an APRA-regulated environment — Databricks on AWS, Unity Catalog governance, foundation-model adoption, and the operating models that make those capabilities safe to consume at scale.
+By day I drive platform enablement on a GenAI Platform Team in an APRA-regulated environment — Databricks on AWS, Unity Catalog governance, Azure Identity management, foundation-model adoption, and the operating models that make those capabilities safe to consume at scale.

 Outside that role I build.
 This profile collects production-grade reference projects in the